mapbox/variant/README.md

 * The included implementation of `optional` is deprecated and will be removed in a future version.
 See https://github.com/mapbox/variant/issues/64.
+* Old versions of the code needed visitors to derive from `static_visitor`.
+  This is not needed any more and marked as deprecated.
+The `static_visitor` class will be removed in future versions.

 ## Benchmarks